Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Main Theoretical Results

 This section is devoted to theoretical guarantees associated with the proposed estimators.
 We will establish rates of convergence results for the proposed estimators as well as the (uniform) validity of confidence regions.
-These results build upon and contribute to an increasing literature on the estimation of many process of interest under (high-dimensional) nuisance parameters.
+These results build upon and contribute to an increasing literature on the estimation of many processes of interest with (high-dimensional) nuisance parameters.

-Throughout we will provide results for the estimators based on the $\mathcal{W}$-conditional quantile graphical models as they generalized the other models by setting $K_\varpi(W) = 1$.
-Although some of the tools are similar, the conditional independence quantile graphical model and the predictive quantile graphical model require different estimators and are subject to different assumptions.
-Thus, substantial different analysis are required.
+Throughout, we will provide results for the estimators of the $\mathcal{W}$-conditional quantile graphical models as those can be generalized the other models by setting $K_\varpi(W) = 1$.
+Although some of the tools are similar, CIQGMs and PQGMs require different estimators and are subject to different assumptions.
+Thus, substantial different analyses are required.